 I suspect that our DIY wedding cost a little less than doing everything in one venue however it still ended up blowing out budget and ultimately probably cost double what we’d anticipated.
 We would do it all again though for what was our perfect day with all of our family and friends.

-From booking the wedding venue in March up until our wedding day we tried to spread the cost by booking different things each month and also we started buying decorations from places like Amazon and TK Maxx each month.
+Wedding reception ideas… from booking the wedding venue in March up until our wedding day we tried to spread the cost by booking different things each month and also we started buying decorations from places like Amazon and TK Maxx each month.

 Would you do anything differently?